605: Colossus and the Headhunters

 [Sung.]
-We caught the bloody Bismarck, and then we burned her down …
+We caught the bloody Bismarck, and then we put her down …

-A reference to the song “Sink the Bismarck” by Johnny Horton.
+A paraphrase of lyrics from the song “Sink the Bismarck” by Johnny Horton.
 Sample lyrics: “We hit the deck a runnin' and we spun those guns around/Yeah we found the mighty Bismarck and then we cut her down.”

 Do you have my hot rollers?